tairqaldy/prompt-battle-webgame/CODEWALKTHROUGH.md

 * Add persistence for `finalResults` to allow late reconnection.
 * Consider synonym lists (WordNet-like) or lightweight embeddings for better semantics, keeping determinism.
 * Add unit tests for `scoring.js` categories and penalties.
+* Fix the Scoring system to work better
+* Add multi-langiage support
+* Change current Dataset to my own one